In Genesis 6:2, Moses wrote, “That the sons of God saw the daughters of men that they were fair; and they took them wives of all which they chose.”

 This verse has been explained in different ways.
 Some old Jewish commentators, the early church Fathers, and many modern expositors have thought these “sons” to be angels, comparing them with the “sons of God” of Job 1:6; 2:1; 38:7.
 But this view is not Biblical because the punishment that was to be given was for the sins of human beings (v.
 3), and not of angels.

 In addition. angels do not marry according to Jesus’ words in Matthew 22:30.
-Therefore, the “sons of God” were none other than the descendants of Seth, and the “daughters of men,” of the godless Cainites.
-And we see this in the Scriptures for later on the Lord called Israel His “firstborn son” (Exodus 4:22), and Moses called the people of Israel “children of the Lord your God” (Deuteronomy 14:1).
+Therefore, the “sons of God” were none other than the descendants of Seth, and the “daughters of men,” were of the godless Cainites.
+And we see this concept confirmed in the Scriptures for later on the Lord called Israel His “firstborn son” (Exodus 4:22), and Moses called the people of Israel “children of the Lord your God” (Deuteronomy 14:1).

-These unsanctified alliances between Sethites and Cainites caused the speedy decline in wickedness among God’s children.
+These unsanctified alliances between Sethites and Cainites in Genesis 6:2 caused the speedy decline in wickedness among God’s children.
 The Lord has ever warned His children not to marry unbelievers, because of the great danger to which the believer is thus exposed and to which he usually succumbs (Deuteronomy 7:3, 4; Joshua 23:12, 13; Ezra 9:2; Nehemiah 13:25; 2 Corinthians 6:14, 15).

 The withdrawal of God’s Spirit